Get

 Image Credit: WildStrawberry, Shutterstock

-Whether you’re a professional groomer or an amateur who grooms their dog at home, you can enter grooming shows.
+Whether you’re a professional groomer or an amateur who grooms your dog at home, you can enter grooming shows.
 These competitions judge the appearance of the dog based on the grooming skills of the groomer, making these competitions more focused on your abilities rather than your dog’s abilities.
-These judge for things like quality or appearance of the groom and how well it meets the standard for the breed, but some contests also encourage dogs to be dyed with dog-safe dyes, with the most creative or best-quality dye jobs winning.
+These judge for things like the quality or appearance of the groom and how well it meets the standard for the breed, but some contests also encourage dogs to be dyed with dog-safe dyes, with the most creative or best-quality dye jobs winning.

 dogster paw divider